Network Discovery: How It Works, Benefits, And Best Practices

 How network discovery works

-Network discovery tools scan your organization’s network to detect all connected devices and collect key information about them.
-The process relies on communication protocols and IP ranges to identify which assets are active, what type they are, and how they connect to the rest of the infrastructure.
+Network discovery tools scan your organization’s network to detect reachable devices and collect information about them.
+The process relies on network protocols and IP ranges to identify which assets are active, what type they are, and how they connect to the rest of the infrastructure.

 Step-by-step process